MohanGuo/Equivariant_Diffusion/blogpost.md

 where $\( w(t) = \left(1 - \frac{\text{SNR}(t-1)}{\text{SNR}(t)}\right) \)$ and $\( \hat{\epsilon}_t = \phi(z_t, t) \)$.

-Furthermore, the EDM authors found that empirically, the model performs best with a constant $w(t) = 1$, disregarding the signal-to-noise ration (SNR), effectively simplifying the loss term further to just an MSE.
+However, the EDM authors found that the model had better empirical performance with a constant $w(t) = 1$, disregarding the signal-to-noise ration (SNR).
+Thus, the loss term effectively simplifies to a MSE.

-Since coordinates and categorical features are on different scales, the EDM authors also found that scaling the inputs before prediction, then rescaling them back later, significantly improved overall performance.
+Since coordinates and categorical features are on different scales, the EDM authors also found they achieved better performance when scaling the inputs before prediction and then rescaling them back after.

-### Drawbacks
+### Consistency Models

+Although diffusion Models have significantly advanced the fields of image, audio, and video generation, but they depend on an iterative de-noising process to generate samples, which can be very slow [5].
 To generate good samples, a lot of steps are often required (sometimes in the 1000s).
-This process is costly and constitutes one of the main bottlenecks of diffusion models [5].
 This issue is exacerbated when dealing with high dimensional data where all operations are even more computationally expensive.
 As hinted in the introduction, we look at Consistency models in our work to bypass this bottleneck.

-## Consistency Models

-Diffusion Models have significantly advanced the fields of image, audio, and video generation, but they depend on an iterative de-noising process to generate samples, which can be slow [5].
 This is where Consistency Models really shine.
 This new family of models reduces the number of steps during de-noising up to just a single step generation, significantly speeding up this process, while allowing for a controlled trade-off between speed and sample quality.

 ### How does it work?

 To understand consistency models, one must look at diffusion from a slightly different perspective than it's usually presented.
-Specifically, as the transfer of mass under the data probability distribution in time.
+Consider the transfer of mass under the data probability distribution in time.

 <p align="center">
 <img src="readme_material//bimodal_to_gaussian_plot.png" alt="Bimodal_to_Gaussian" width="300" />